Which of the following is NOT one of the seven characteristics of... | Channels for Pearson+

 Multiple Choice

-Which of the following is NOT one of the seven characteristics of life?
+Which of the following is NOT one of the seven characteristics of life commonly used to define living organisms, including birds?

 A